smalltwo/react-checkbox/README.md

  * `checked`: Boolean/Null - whether the checkbox should be checked or not.
 If `supportIntermediate` is true, the `checked` property can also have another value, which should equal to `indeterminateValue` prop (which defaults to null)
  * `supportIndeterminate`: Boolean - whether the checkbox should support the indeterminate state.
 Defaults to false.
  * `indeterminateValue` - the value for `checked` that should render the checkbox as indeterminate.
 Defaults to null
- * `stopPropagation`: Boolean - whether to stop `change` event propagation for the checkbox.
+ * `stopChangePropagation`: Boolean - whether to stop `change` event propagation for the checkbox.
 Defaults to true.
  * `onChange`: Function(value, event) - The function to call when the state of the checkbox changes. **NOTE:** Unlike `<input type="checkbox" />`, first param is the new value, and second param is the event object.
  * `defaultChecked` - uncontrolled version of `checked`
  * `nextValue`: Function(oldValue, props) - can be used to change the default value order (when `supportIndeterminate` is `true`).
 Default order is: (`checked -> unchecked; unchecked -> indeterminate; indeterminate -> checked`).
+ * `focusedStyle`: Object - style to be applied when the checkbox is focused

 ## Other